 Accidents & Emergencies

 University Recreation does not carry health or accident insurance for participants.
 It is recommended that all campers are required to have medical coverage prior to attending camp.
 In case of an emergency or accident involving your child, you will be contacted following notification of the appropriate emergency personnel.
 At Cougar Kids Camp, we make provisions to be certain that all campers will be as safe as possible.
-All group leaders and office personnel are certified in CPR and First Aid, and will provide initial emergency care when needed.
-Lifeguards will supervise for all aquatic activities.
+All group leaders and office personnel are certified in CPR and First Aid and will provide initial emergency care when needed.
+Lifeguards will supervise all aquatic activities.
 We provide and require campers to wear the safety equipment for applicable activities.

 Contacting Your Child During Camp